Gy-Hu/Cheetah/Readme.md

 ## Algorithm Overview

-This model checker is mainly based on Bounded Model Checking (BMC) algorithm.
+This model checker is mainly based on Bounded Model Checking (BMC) algorithm (you can check the original paper [here](https://www.cs.cmu.edu/~emc/papers/Books%20and%20Edited%20Volumes/Bounded%20Model%20Checking.pdf).
 The algorithm is based on the following steps:

 1. Initialize the model with initial values for all variables.
 2. Unroll the transition relation for a fixed number of steps.